Michael Kim | |||||||||||

 Kim has broken several records in the South Korean market.
 His takeover of ING Korea and listing on the market, was the first time a private-equity owned company listed on exchanges in South Korea.[12]
 His takeover of Tesco subsidiary Homeplus was the largest private equity deal in South Korea's history.

-In Japan, Kim and MBK Partners acquired Godiva Japan in one of the largest deals in the consumer sector in Japan's history.[13]
-In China, Kim and MBK Partners acquired eHi Car Services, one of the largest car rental and services companies in China.
+In Japan, Kim and MBK acquired Godiva Japan in one of the largest deals in the consumer sector in Japan's history.[13]
+In China, Kim and MBK acquired eHi Car Services, one of the largest car rental and services companies in China.

-Kim chairs the Haverford College Board of Managers, as well as the MBK Scholarship Foundation.
+Kim chairs the Haverford College board of managers, as well as the MBK Scholarship Foundation.
 He is or has been on the boards of Harvard Business School,[14] Haverford College, KorAm Bank, China Network Systems, Yayoi, C&M, Tasaki, Universal Studios Japan, Coway, ING Life Korea, Homeplus, RAND Corporation,[15] the Metropolitan Museum of Art,[16] New York Public Library, [17] Carnegie Hall,[18] Asia Business Leaders Advisory Council[19] and Temasek Philanthropy Asia Alliance.[20]

 In 2013 the Asian Venture Capital Journal named Kim as "Private Equity Professional of the Year,"[21] and in Finance Asia's 20th anniversary issue in 2016, Kim was called the "Godfather of Asian Private Equity".[22]